Even Orientations and Pfaffian graphs: Introduction

-An $F$--orientation $\vec{G}$ of a graph $G$ is {\em Pfaffian} if it is odd.
-It turns out that if $\vec{G}$ is a Pfaffian $F$--orientation then $\vec{G}$ is a Pfaffian $F^*$--orientation for all $1$--factors $F^*$ of $G$ (cf.\cite[Theorem 8.3.2 (3)]{LP}).
+An $F$-orientation $\vec{G}$ of a graph $G$ is {\em Pfaffian} if it is odd.
+It turns out that if $\vec{G}$ is a Pfaffian $F$-orientation then $\vec{G}$ is a Pfaffian $F^*$-orientation for all $1$-factors $F^*$ of $G$ (cf.\cite[Theorem 8.3.2 (3)]{LP}).
 In this case we simply say that $G$ is {\em Pfaffian}.

-It is well known that every planar graph is Pfaffian and that the smallest non--Pfaffian graph is the complete bipartite graph $K_{3,3}$.
-The Petersen graph is a further example of a non--Pfaffian graph (see \cite[Section 3]{ALS} for details).
+It is well known that every planar graph is Pfaffian and that the smallest non-Pfaffian graph is the complete bipartite graph $K_{3,3}$ (cf.\cite{CLM}).
+The Petersen graph is a further example of a non-Pfaffian graph (see \cite[Section 3]{ALS} for details).

 The literature on Pfaffian graph is extensive and the results often profound (see \cite{T} for a complete survey).
 In particular, the problem of characterizing Pfaffian bipartite graphs was posed by P\'olya \cite{Po13}.
 Little \cite{L} obtained the first such characterization in terms of a family of forbidden subgraphs.
 Unfortunately, his characterization does not give rise to a polynomial algorithm for determining whether a given bipartite graph is Pfaffian, or for calculating the permanent of its adjacency matrix when it is.
 Such a characterization was subsequently obtained independently by McCuaig \cite{McC,McC1}, and Robertson, Seymour and Thomas \cite{RST}.
-As a special case their result gives a polynomial algorithm, and hence a good characterization, for determining when a balanced bipartite graph $G$ with adjacency matrix $A$ is {\em det--extremal} i.e. it has $|det(A)|=per(A)$.
-For a structural characterization of det--extremal cubic bipartite graphs the reader may also refer to \cite{Thom86}, \cite{McC00}, \cite{McC1} and \cite{FJLS}.
+As a special case their result gives a polynomial algorithm, and hence a good characterization, for determining when a balanced bipartite graph $G$ with adjacency matrix $A$ is {\em det-extremal} i.e. it has $|det(A)|=per(A)$.
+For a structural characterization of det-extremal cubic bipartite graphs the reader may also refer to \cite{Thom86}, \cite{McC00}, \cite{McC1} and \cite{FJLS}.